 Accessibility.
 A remote building site may not allow a concrete truck access to pour concrete.
 In these instances, using masonry blocks or prefabricated concrete walls may be the only option.

 Weather and season.
 The ambient temperature and humidity during construction may adversely affect the strength of poured concrete.
-If the temperature is below freezing, the concrete will not pour and may set unevenly.
+If the concrete is being poured below freezing, then special precautions will need to be taken for it to cure properly.

 Drainage.
 Prepare a French drain around the base perimeter of the foundation to carry water away from the foundation.
 The drain should be directed away from the home and from any septic systems.
 The drain should also be backfilled with sand to enable water to percolate to the drain.